-Please see below for a breakdown year by year of the topics and subjects studied.
+Please see below for a year by year breakdown of the topics and subjects studied.
 If you have any further questions about the subjects we offer, please do not hesitate to contact your child's Achievement Leader.

 Students at Oasis Academy Lister Park study all of the National Curriculum core subjects.
 We are able to employ innovative approaches to learning and teaching at the same time as personalising the learning experience for all children.
 Our teaching staff pride themselves on consistently providing lessons that are engaging, relevant and highly educational.
-We endeavour to give the opportunity for every student to make excellent progress as well as developing the independent learning skills they need for the future, such as how to learn independently, how to manage information, how to manage and work with people and how to be good, active citizens.
+We endeavour to give the opportunity for every student to make excellent progress as well as developing the independent learning skills they need for the future, such as how to learn independently, how to manage information, how to work with people and how to be responsible, active citizens.

 Year 9 Pathways Evening